projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

          reboot_panic=p,w

-   * - maxcpus
+   * - ``maxcpus``
      - User VM
-     - Maximum number of processors that an SMP kernel will bring up during bootup.
+     - Maximum number of processors that an SMP kernel will bring up during boot.

        ``maxcpus=n`` where n >= 0 limits
-       the kernel to bring up ``n`` processors during system bootup.
+       the kernel to bring up ``n`` processors during system boot.
        Giving n=0 is a special case, equivalent to ``nosmp``,which also disables the I/O APIC.

-       After bootup, you can bring up additional plugged CPUs by executing
+       After booting, you can bring up additional plugged CPUs by executing

        ``echo 1 > /sys/devices/system/cpu/cpuX/online``
      - ::